ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

 Example 1: Spectral line cubes
 ------------------------------
-For spectral line imaging we use the following selection of options:
+For spectral line imaging use the following selection of options:
  * BasisfunctionMFS solver
  * standard basisfunctions,
  * decoupled residuals,